Donations and Acquisitions

 • Dissection for anatomical studies

-• Analysis of lipids, proteins etc.
+• Analysis of lipids, proteins, etc.

 Destructive or invasive sampling of items for research purposes involves irreversible changes (including, sometimes, complete destruction) to the objects involved.
-Therefore decisions on such matters will be taken only after due consideration of the potential benefits of such a request.
+Therefore, decisions on such matters will be taken only after due consideration of the potential benefits of such a request.

 Applications for Destructive and Invasive Sampling

-All applications for destructive or invasive sampling should be submitted on the Linnean Society’s Destructive and Invasive Sampling Proposal Form.
+All applications for destructive or invasive sampling should be submitted on the Society’s Destructive and Invasive Sampling Proposal Form.
 The proposal should include details of the proposed project, its justification, proposed methodology, the competence of the applicant in the use of the method and the institution where the work is to be done.

 A copy of this policy and any other relevant policy will be sent to the applicant.

-Applications for destructive or invasive sampling must provide sufficient due notice in advance of when the samples are required.
+Applications for destructive or invasive sampling must provide sufficient notice in advance of when the samples are required.

 Evaluation and Approval of Destructive and Invasive Sampling Requests